California State Capitol Building

 The present Capitol building was constructed between 1860 and 1874.
 The initial phase of that construction occurred simultaneously with the Civil War (during which California remained in the Union) and the construction of a new dome on the United States Capitol Building in Washington, D.C.
-That building had grown such that the copper plated dome atop it no longer looked proportional, so construction began on the modern cast-iron dome, similar in style to those of St. Paul's in London and St. Peter's at the Vatican.
+That building had grown such that the dome atop it no longer looked proportional, so construction began on the modern cast-iron dome, similar in style to those of St. Paul's in London and St. Peter's at the Vatican.

-Frederic Butler, the original architect of the California Capitol, was inspired by the design of the national Capitol Building, and chose to work in a similar Neo-Classical style, often also referred to as Federal for its repeated use in American government buildings.
+Frederic Butler, the original architect of the California Capitol, was inspired by the design of the national Capitol Building and chose to work in a similar Neo-Classical style, often also referred to as Federal for its repeated use in American government buildings.
 The white color, Corinthian Columns, and front pediment are all hallmarks of this style of architecture.

 The extended construction timeline was due to financial constraints.
-Not until 1868, when the roof was completed, was any work on the building done during the winter months, because of both the seasonal rains and the fact that the annual tax revenue allocated toward construction was expended by the fall.
+Not until 1868, when the roof was completed, was any work on the building done during the winter months because of the seasonal rains and the fact that the annual tax revenue allocated toward construction was expended by the fall.
 Special property taxes were also imposed upon Californians to help make up the budget shortfalls.

-The Governor and Secretary of State moved into their offices in November 1869, followed by the legislature in December.
+The Governor and Secretary of State moved into their offices in November 1869, followed by the Legislature in December.
 Construction continued until the building was declared complete in 1874.

-Built of hard-burned brick and granite faced on its lower floors, the Capitol sports iron columns and ornamentation.
+Built of hard-burned brick and granite-faced on its lower floors, the Capitol sports iron columns and ornamentation.
 Square pilasters topped with Corinthian capitals are evenly spaced around the full exterior of the building.

 The north and south sides of the building feature large projecting porticoes with fluted Corinthian columns supported by large granite entablatures.
 The north portico is pictured below.
 Note also the square pilasters on either side of the columns, as mentioned above.